 When a loved one dies, it’s difficult to think about moving forward.
 When you have a family to care for, you have no choice but to consider what comes next.
 If someone caused your loved one’s death, a wrongful death lawsuit is an important next step worth considering.
-Whether your loved one was killed by a negligent driver on a Milwaukee road, in a premises incident, or by some other horrific event, you may need a wrongful death lawyer who will protect your legal rights.
+Whether your loved one was killed by a negligent driver on a Milwaukee road, in a premises incident, or by some other horrific event, you may need a Milwaukee wrongful death attorney who will protect your legal rights.

 When a family loses a loved due to wrongful death, the responsible parties should pay.
 We understand that a settlement won’t restore your loved one, but it can be a resource that helps you minimize future financial disruptions.
 The proceeds from a wrongful death settlement can help you care of your children, meet day-to-day living expenses, and pay your bills.
 These simple life requirements become more complicated without a partner.

 Attorney Jon Groth and the Groth Law Firm have helped victims’ family members seek justice after a wrongful death has occurred.
 Wrongful death is a legal term referring to a case brought by the family members of a deceased individual who lost his or her life as a result of the negligent action of another.
 A wrongful death lawsuit may be the result of a medical mistake, car accident, criminal act, work-related injury or other catastrophic events.